vttresearch/north_european_model/timeseries/Basic_processing/EV/readme.md

 Electric vehicles input data
 =======

+# Calculation of time series for EV charging.

-This script creates time series csv files for EV charging.
+This script creates time series (node, unit and influx time series) csv files for EV charging.

 Requires
 	pandas and openpyxl which can be installed with pip.